tcw/saxer/README.md

 ## Description

 After working with XML for years there has been one *nix tool that I've been missing.
-A xml exploration tool that can handle a subset of xpath queries for very large files.
+A fast xml exploration tool that can handle a subset of xpath queries for very large files.
 This is an attempt at creating such a tool.

-This tool is in alpha state!
+This tool is currently in alpha state!

 ## Install